1[

 After you start the service, you can find your artist JSON at the http://localhost:9080/artists URL.

 .
-Additionally, some provided CSS
+Also, CSS

-stylesheets files are provided and can be found in the src/main/frontend/src/Styles
+stylesheets files are available in the src/main/frontend/src/styles

 directory.